NishanthMuruganantham/points-table-simulator/README.md

 <hr>

-This package📦 will simulate the points table📊 based on different possible results in a sports tournament.
+This python package📦 will simulate the points table📊 based on different possible results in a sports tournament.

 The PointsTableSimulator package provides a powerful tool for simulating and analyzing points tables for sports tournaments.
 Whether you're organizing or following a tournament, this package offers the flexibility to input tournament schedules, define points systems, and explore various match outcome scenarios to understand team standings and qualification possibilities.

 ## Installation

-Install my-project with npm
+Install this package with pip

 ```
 pip install points-table-simulator
 ```

 ## Usage/Examples

+Please find the example usage from the below python code

 ```python
 from points_table_simulator import PointsTableSimulator